mlcommons/ck/README.md

 Extra description
 =================
-We developed CK is intended to enable open and collaborative research and experimentation particularly in computer engineering.
+CK is intended to enable open and collaborative research and experimentation particularly in computer engineering.
 It can help users preserve, organize, describe, cross-link and share their code, data and experimental results